Tsumugii24/TabLLM-Copilot/README.md

 <div align="center"><h2>Demonstration</h2></div>

 &emsp;&emsp;You can easily and directly experience the project demo online on `HuggingFace` now.
-Click here for Online Experience 👉 [Lesion-Cells DET - a Hugging Face Space by Tsumugii](https://huggingface.co/spaces/Tsumugii/lesion-cells-det)
+Click here for Online Experience 👉 [Lesion-Cells DET - a Hugging Face Space by Tsumugii](https://huggingface.co/spaces/Tsumugii/lesion-cells-det) (just for placeholding right now)

 </div>

 <div align="center"><h2>ToDo</h2></div>

-- [ ] Complete the Gradio Interface for multi-input and multi-output of the first OCR stage
+- [ ] Complete the Gradio Interface for multi-input and multi-output of the first OCR processing stage
-- [ ] Add Dr.Wu's brief introduction
+- [x] Add Dr. Yue Wu's brief introduction
 - [ ] Add a gif demonstration
 - [ ] Deploy the demo on `HuggingFace`
-- [ ] Finish the LLMs interface and prompt design
+- [x] Finish the LLMs interface and prompt design
-- [ ] Finetune opensource models for data analysis
+- [ ] Finetune OpenSource models for more powerful data analysis
-- [ ] Try Multimodal LLM such as `LLava`
+- [ ] Try multimodal LLM such as `LLava`, `GPT-4-turbo`